 By default, E11 Telnet servers are set up to receive connections on TCP port 23 (the Telnet port), on all interfaces.
 Both of these parameters can be changed with SET commands before the first ASSIGN which refers to that Telnet server.
-An interface name of "\" means to accept connections on any interface.
+An interface name of "" means to accept connections on any interface.
 Setting a specific interface name (e.g. "eth0") makes the server listen for connections on that interface only.
 The TCP port number may be set to any non-zero value.
-It is important to make sure that no existing server in the system already owns that port number.
+It is important to make sure that no existing server in the system already owns that port number, either by opening it directly or by being listed in the /etc/inetd.conf file.
 Otherwise the ASSIGN command will fail when trying to bind the port number to the port.

 Normally there is no reason to use more than one Telnet server, so all of the relevant ASSIGN commands may have TELNETA: on the right-hand side (or just TELNET: for short, since A is the default).
 E11 provides the option of multiple servers in case calls to one address/port should go to one pool of serial ports, and calls to another address/port should go to another (e.g. TELNETB:).